aexol-studio/tree/README.md

 ### Controls

-* Create - press and hold right mouse button and choose node -> Left Mouse Button click
 * Pan - press and hold Left Mouse Button and move mouse
 * Move - press and hold Left Mouse Button on node
-* RIGHT MOUSE CLICK on node - node actions
-* CLICK ON NODE INPUT - open new nodes menu
 * CLICK ON NODE TYPE - if node is a children of other node it centers view on parent node
-* Rename - To rename node simply start typing when one node is selected
-* Rename description - To rename node description clik right mouse button on node and click renameDescription
 * SHIFT + Left Mouse Button Click - select multiple nodes
-* Delete - Click delete button when node/nodes are selected or right click -> delete

 ## Contribute